PhilipAxelrod/blog/_posts/2022-08-07-pear-tags-intro.md

 The fingerprint closest to its current measurement is the devices' location.
 Fancier Wi-Fi algorithms can get more precise location estimates by interpolating between nearby fingerprints.

-The best Wi-Fi fingerprinting implementations can achieve a minmum accuracy of 1.3 meters and functions well indoors[\[1\]](https://web.stanford.edu/~skatti/pubs/sigcomm15-spotfi.pdf), which is why I ultimately decided to use it for PearTags.
+The best Wi-Fi fingerprinting implementations can achieve a minimum accuracy of 1.3 meters and functions well indoors[\[1\]](https://web.stanford.edu/~skatti/pubs/sigcomm15-spotfi.pdf), which is why I ultimately decided to use it for PearTags.

-## Creating a simple proof of concept
+## A proof of concept
-Before rushing along to create a complicated algorithm that may ultimately fail, I wanted to first create a proof of concept.
+Before collecting tons of data, thinking about fancy algorithms, and writing tons of code, I figured I should start small.
+I'd first explore and implement Wi-Fi fingerprinting in a simple and small context, just in my house.
+This way, I can identify simple problems more easily without distracting myself with the more complicated challenges associated with larger areas.

+The first thing I did was a sanity check.
-In particular, I wanted to be able to measure RSSI's in several location in my home, and see there is enough data to clearly differentiate one location from another.
+In particular, I wanted to know if there are distinguishable differences between a Wi-Fi fingerprint in my kitchen, living room, and dining room.

-After all, in order for this adventure to succeed, it must be able to differentiate between my living room and my kitchen.
+The first thing I did was measure RSSIs with my laptop in various rooms in my house.

 Thus, I set about placing my laptop in various parts of my house, collecting 2 minutes worth of RSSI data to account for RSSI noise.